DaviFN/FolderToAI/README.md

 **Lack of Text Extraction from Document Formats**: FolderToAI currently does not extract text from document formats like PDFs, spreadsheets (e.g., .xlsx), and word processing files (e.g., .docx).
 These files are treated as binary and their contents are not included in the generated messages.
 Future enhancements could include integrating text extraction capabilities to improve the application's utility for users working with a variety of document types.

 **Binary File Detection**: While many common binary and text formats are covered, some less common types might not be correctly identified, and the heuristic used to determine whether the content is binary or not may fail.

-**File Size Limitation**: The application currently considers files larger than 100 KiB as too large to load.
-This might be a limitation if you need to handle larger files.

 **Message Size Limitation**: The generated messages are limited to approximately 4096 characters, without the possibility of configuration.
 If a folder contains many files or large file contents, this might result in a large number of messages, which could be reduced if the system accepts more characters.